neosy/elengrab/README.md

 # Elengrab

-**Fast web interface for your own YouTube video/audio grabber server with format and quality options.
-Built on top of [yt-dlp](https://github.com/yt-dlp/yt-dlp).**
+**Fast web interface for your own YouTube video/audio processing server with format and quality options.
+The project integrates with existing open-source media processing utilities
+(such as [yt-dlp](https://github.com/yt-dlp/yt-dlp)) as an optional backend component.**

-Elengrab provides a simple and **very fast** web interface that allows you to quickly download YouTube videos or audio tracks with customizable format and quality options.
+Elengrab provides a simple and **very fast** web interface to work with YouTube videos and audio tracks, allowing selection of formats and quality settings.
 The project is fully written in **Go**, and the frontend is powered by **HTMX**, ensuring high responsiveness and minimal overhead.
-It runs in a lightweight Docker container, is easy to deploy, and serves as a self-hosted frontend for your personal media download server.
+It runs in a lightweight Docker container, is easy to deploy, and serves as a self-hosted frontend for managing your personal media server.

 ---

 ## Features

-- Download YouTube videos in various formats.
+- Support for YouTube video content in various formats.
-- Download only audio tracks.
+- Support for audio tracks from YouTube content.
-- Configure download quality.
+- Configurable format and quality settings.
-- Download queue
+- Task queue for media processing.
-- Instant addition/removal from queue
+- Instant addition/removal from queue.
-- Concurrent downloads (3 by default)
+- Concurrent processing of multiple tasks (3 by default).
-- Dark theme
+- Dark theme.

+---

+## YouTube Content Context

+Elengrab is designed to work with media hosted on YouTube.
+It operates as a self-hosted interface for organizing and processing personal video and audio content.
+Users are responsible for ensuring compliance with applicable laws and platform terms.

 ---